A Playbook for Local SEO Agencies

 Your First 30 Days, Step by Step

-The plan.
-Don't overthink it.
+Here is the plan.
 Follow it in order.

-Week 1 — Setup and pick your first two clients
+Week 1 Setup and select your first two clients

 Day 1-2.
-Create your account on the backend platform and go through the white-label setup: logo, colors, custom domain if you want one, Stripe connection.
-The platform I recommend for this model is Boomerangme — the only loyalty platform I've found actually built for reselling (white label + sub-accounts + direct payment gateway + a built-in AI prospecting tool that I'll explain in a second).
-Start the free trial, no credit card.
-Setup takes about 90 minutes total.
+Create your account on the backend platform and complete the white-label setup: your logo, your colors, your custom domain if you want one, and your Stripe connection.
+The platform I recommend for this model is Boomerangme.
+It is the only loyalty platform I have found that is built specifically for agencies to resell.
+It includes white labeling, sub-accounts for each client, a direct payment gateway, and a built-in prospecting tool.
+The trial is 14 days with no credit card required.
+Setup takes about 90 minutes.

 Start here — Day 1

 This is the tool the entire playbook runs on.
-14-day free trial, no credit card, white label ready out of the box.
-Open it now, start your trial in parallel while you finish reading the rest of this kit.
-By the time you finish, your account will be ready for Day 3.
+14-day trial, no credit card, white label ready immediately.
+Start your trial while you finish reading the rest of this playbook.
+By the time you are done, your account will be ready for Day 3.

 Day 3-4.
-Pick two existing clients who are perfect fits:
+Select two existing clients who are a good fit:

 Day 5-7.
 Use the platform's built-in prospecting tool.
-On Boomerangme it's called Richie.
-You type in your client's business name and city, and it auto-pulls their logo from Google My Business, generates 6 pre-made loyalty card designs with their branding, and creates a custom proposal landing page with an AI ROI calculator that shows your client exactly how much revenue they're losing to poor retention — personalized to their business name and address.
+On Boomerangme it is called Richie.
+You enter your client's business name and city.
+The system pulls their logo from Google, generates 6 pre-made loyalty card designs with their branding, and creates a proposal landing page with an AI calculator that shows the client exactly how much revenue they are losing to poor retention.
+The page is personalized with their business name and address.
 You send them the link.
-The tool does the pitch for you.
+The tool does the selling for you.

-This is why I recommend this specific platform: it turns "selling the add-on" from a sales job into a 10-minute task.
+This is why I recommend this specific platform.
+It turns the process of selling the loyalty service from a sales conversation into a 10-minute task.

 Day 8-9.
-Send the Section 4 template to Client #1, along with the auto-generated proposal page from the platform.
+Send the Section 4 template to Client 1, along with the auto-generated proposal page from the platform.
 Give them 48 hours.
-If yes, move to setup.
-If maybe, offer a 30-minute dashboard walkthrough.
+If they say yes, move to setup.
+If they say maybe, schedule a 30-minute dashboard walkthrough.

 Day 10-14.
-Client #1 setup.
-Customize their card (15 minutes, using one of 111 pre-made templates).
+Set up Client 1.
+Customize their loyalty card using one of 111 pre-made templates.
+That takes about 15 minutes.
 Set the reward mechanic.
 Generate the install QR code.
-Print a small table tent or counter card with the QR (Canva, 10 min).
-Schedule a 20-minute onboarding session with the owner to show them the dashboard and the scanner app (free web app, nothing to install).
+Design a small counter card or table tent with the QR code using Canva.
+That takes about 10 minutes.
+Schedule a 20-minute onboarding session with the owner to show them the dashboard and the scanner app.
+The scanner is a web app that requires no installation.

-Week 3 — Go live and second pitch
+Week 3 Go live and pitch the second client

 Day 15-17.
-Client #1 goes live.
-QR code at the counter.
-First customers install the card.
-Send the owner a celebratory screenshot.
-First automated push goes out Day 17 — usually a "welcome, here's 10% off your next visit" flow.
+Client 1 goes live.
+The QR code is at the counter.
+The first customers install the card.
+Send the owner a screenshot to celebrate.
+The first automated push notification goes out on Day 17, usually a "welcome, here is 10 percent for your next visit" message.

 Day 18-21.
-Send the pitch to Client #2.
-Start their setup in parallel.
+Send the pitch template to Client 2.
+Begin their setup in parallel.

 Day 22-28.
-Client #1 gets their first weekly report: X cards installed, Y customers enrolled, Z notifications sent, early engagement numbers.
-Your first proof of life.
-Even tiny numbers are a case study — and they're yours.
+Client 1 receives their first weekly report: cards installed, customers enrolled, notifications sent, and early engagement numbers.
+That is your first proof of results.
+Even small numbers are a case study, and they are yours.

 Day 29-30.
-Use Client #1's data when you pitch Clients #3 and #4.
-Rinse, repeat.
-You're now a Loyalty-as-a-Service agency on top of being an SEO agency, and it took 30 days.
+Use Client 1's data when you pitch Clients 3 and 4.
+Repeat the process.
+You are running a loyalty service on top of your SEO agency, and it took 30 days.

 One honest warning

 The hardest step in this entire plan is Day 8.
 The first pitch.
-Once Client #1 says yes, everything after is mechanical.
-But Day 8 is the day your brain will tell you "the template isn't good enough yet, let me polish it."
-Don't.
+Once Client 1 says yes, everything after that is mechanical.
+But Day 8 is the day your brain will tell you the template is not ready yet.
+Do not listen.
 Send it.
-Done beats perfect, and pitch #2 is always easier than pitch #1.
+The second pitch is always easier than the first.

 07

-It's not your clients installing.
-It's their customers.
+Your clients are not the ones installing the card.
+Their customers are.
 Every US smartphone already has Apple Wallet and Google Wallet.
-They've added Starbucks cards, boarding passes, concert tickets.
-A QR code at the counter typically gets 20-40% install rates on regulars.
-One poster, not behavior change.
+Those customers have already added Starbucks cards, boarding passes, and concert tickets.
+A QR code at the counter gets 20 to 40 percent install rates on regular customers.

-The Section 4 template handles 80% of the pitch.
-The auto-generated proposal page (with your client's logo, address, and a live revenue-loss calculator) handles the other 20%.
-You're not selling.
-You're forwarding a link.
+The template in Section 4 handles 80 percent of the pitch.
+The auto-generated proposal page, which includes your client's logo, address, and a live revenue calculator, handles the rest.
+You are not selling.
+You are forwarding a link.

 The catch is Day 8.
-You have to actually send the pitch.
-This isn't passive income.
-But if you pitch 6 existing clients in the next 30 days, 2-4 will say yes, and you'll have a recurring line by next month.
-That's the whole catch.
+You have to send the pitch.
+This is not passive income.
+But if you pitch 6 existing clients in the next 30 days, 2 to 4 of them will say yes, and you will have a recurring revenue line by the following month.

-Want to see the uplift with numbers from one of your actual clients before committing?
-Plug in the monthly transaction count and average ticket from one of your restaurant or salon clients.
-The additional annual revenue figure it returns is what you'll be selling them — price your retainer as a small fraction of that number and the math sells itself.
+Enter the monthly transaction count and average ticket from one of your actual restaurant or salon clients.
+The calculator will show you the additional annual revenue you can present to that client.
+Price your retainer as a small fraction of that number and the math sells itself.

 Run the ROI Calculator